jsmorph/wasmi/example/README.md

 - A host environment (Rust) that defines a function named `waeli`
 - A WebAssembly module that imports the `waeli` function and exports a function named `handle`
+- A `continuation` function that encapsulates the WebAssembly execution logic

 ### The `waeli` Host Function